 The Virginia Department of Transportation (VDOT) is responsible for building, maintaining and operating the state's roads, bridges and tunnels.
 And, through the Commonwealth Transportation Board, it also provides funding for airports, seaports, rail and public transportation.

 Virginia has the third-largest state-maintained highway system in the country, just behind North Carolina and Texas.

 Two major railroads serve Hampton Roads, the Norfolk Southern Corporation which operates 15,000 miles of track encompassing 20 states and Ontario, Canada.
 CSX Corporation has a 18,645 mile system encompassing 20 states, the District of Columbia, and Ontario, Canada.
 By tying in with connecting carriers, these major railroads provide expedited transcontinental service.
 Passenger rail service is available through Amtrack.

 Common Carrier Service

 There are over 155 motor carriers and more than 50 common carrier terminals in the area.
 Motor carrier overnight and next day service is available within a 250 mile radius (to most cities in Virginia, Maryland, Delaware, and eastern North Carolina).
-For more information, please visit our Common Carrier Service list (PDF format).

 The Port of Virginia

-The Port of Virginia is the worlds largest natural ice free deep water harbor and the second largest port on the East Coast, moving over 11 million tons of cargo annually.
+The Port of Virginia is the worlds largest natural ice free deep water harbor and the second largest port on the East Coast, moving more than 11 million tons of cargo annually.
 Hampton Roads harbor leads the nation in foreign tonnage, with ships moving through the harbor to over 250 ports of call in 100 countries.